eylles/rxiv/README.md

 -----

-Please see the [man page](https://eylles.github.io/rxiv/rxiv.1.html) for information on how to use sxiv.
+Please see the [man page](https://eylles.github.io/rxiv/rxiv.1.html) for information on how to use rxiv.

 Download & Changelog